 Total Income: 38,000,000 won ($33,929 USD*)

-This number is the total earnings of salary, entry allowance, flight allowances, severance and pension, as well as some additional money we earned.
+This number is the total earnings of our English teacher salary, entry allowance, flight allowances, severance and pension, as well as some additional money we earned.

 *All conversions use the average rate of 1,120 won = $1 USD (throughout August 2014 to August 2015)